Science Suggests Parents Are Taking Parenting Too Far

 Schiffrin became the leading international expert on the subject after pursuing her curiosity in the family lives of her heavily parented students.
 That brought her to the parents, who she discovered were suffering in service of providing overwhelming, shock-and-awe levels of support.

 The fact is that parenting is stressful enough.
 But when parents take burdens — either social or educational — off their children’s shoulders, their kids do not learn the crucial coping and organizational skills necessary to become functional adults.

 Schiffrin’s most-cited study looked into a child’s self-determination — essentially the ability to make decisions for oneself, feelings of autonomy, and having relationships.
-A child who has strong feelings of self-determination generally also has a sense of wellbeing and happiness.
+A child who has strong feelings of self-determination generally also has a sense of well-being and happiness.
 Schiffrin wondered if helicopter parenting, defined as a developmentally inappropriate level of involvement, affected a child’s self-determination.
-And… yes.
+The answer she found was: yes.
 Very much so.

 And parents are, it turns out, not machines.
-They need to be considered in the parental equation as they constitute the bulk of it.
 Parenting that hurts parents is not sustainable even if it has become a norm.

 That said, children do need support.
 Countless studies (and all the anecdotal evidence of history) have demonstrated that unreliable parents raise kids with worse outcomes.
 So the normalizing response to intensive parenting is not a backlash — it’s a strategic mellowing, or, if parents prefer to think about it in these terms, a more tactical approach.
 Kids need a chance to develop their own skills and sense of self-worth.
 Providing that is the right thing to do.
 The fact that it might allow you to grab some extra sleep or alone time is merely an added bonus.